-Unfortunately, we do not recommend a teacup Pomeranian to families with young children, who could unintentionally handle this fragile breed roughly and injure them.
+Unfortunately, we do not recommend this breed to families with young children, who could unintentionally handle this fragile breed roughly and injure them.
 Children should not be left unsupervised and should be taught how to pet and play with a dog gently.

-Teacup Pomeranians generally get along well with other animals and can do quite well in a multi pet household, although they do tend to like to be the center of attention.
-All in all, this little pup is a wonderful addition to any family that can treat them with delicacy, love, and give them plenty of attention!
+They generally get along well with other animals and can do quite well in a multi-pet household, although they do tend to like to be the center of attention.
+All in all, this little pup is a wonderful addition to any family that can treat them with delicacy, love, and give them plenty of attention.

 Finding a Breeder

 Because of some of the unscrupulous breeding techniques sometimes used to achieve the “teacup” aesthetic, it’s up to you to do your due diligence to ensure you are not contributing to unethical breeding practices that endanger innocent animals.
 These breeders’ only motivation is profit at the expense and health of their dogs.
-Make sure you do your research prior to reaching out to ensure you find a trustworthy, legitimate breeder that has an ethical operation.
+Make sure you do your research prior to reaching out to find a trustworthy, legitimate breeder with an ethical operation.

 Rescue & Shelters

-Unfortunately, there are people who purchase teacup Pomeranians because of how cute they are and not because they actually want to own and care for a dog.
-When that person realizes they did not just get an accessory but an animal that may act out, requires maintenance, and/or misbehaves they are quick to leave them at the shelter.
+Unfortunately, some people purchase this breed because of how cute they are and not because they actually want to own and care for a dog.
+When that person realizes they did not just get an accessory but an animal that may act out, requires maintenance, or misbehaves, they are quick to leave them at the shelter.

 This is a devastating and heartbreaking experience for a Pomeranian, who develops a very intense bond with their owners.
 Luckily, wonderful shelters exist that specialize in Pomeranian rescue.
 Look for accredited shelters that are non-profit 501 (c)(3) organizations.
 You can also search your local shelters for your pup.

 Thanks to online sites like Petfinder.com, this search is made easier due to the site’s ability to apply breed and location parameters.
 This cost-effective alternative gives otherwise scared and lonely dogs a deserving home.
-While it may not be super common to find a teacup-sized Pomeranian in a shelter, it is possible and may be worth your effort.
-You could bring one home for a fraction of the price while also saving a dog in need!
+While finding a teacup-sized Pomeranian in a shelter may not be common, it is possible and may be worth your effort.
+You could bring one home for a fraction of the price while also saving a dog in need.

 Despite the controversy, we understand why you’d want a Teacup Pomeranian.
-They are just too adorable!
+They are just too adorable.
 Who wouldn’t want a tiny companion who adores you and looks like a living, breathing teddy bear?
-If the Teacup Pomeranian is for you, it’s important to make your decision responsibly.
+If this breed is for you, it’s important to make your decision responsibly.